orange-cloudfoundry/loghost-boshrelease/README.md

 > at exporter startup.
 Because rsyslog files are created on the fly when events are received, the
 > job creates required directories in its `pre-start` script.

-In addition to user defined metrics, the exporter provides [builtin metrics][grok-builtin-metrics].
+In addition to user-defined metrics, the exporter provides [builtin metrics][grok-builtin-metrics].

 Ops-files provided in the release also provide metrics, as described in the [usage section](#usage).